 Summary of changes

-How will this affect me?
-What is the Victorian Default Offer?
+How will this affect me, and what is the VDO?

 All Victorians will have access to the Victorian Default Offer (VDO), which is set by the government for your area on July 1, but there are some exceptions which you can read about here.